-The two-day conference will explore and discuss the conference question:
+The Cornish Buildings Group in conjunction with Historic England and the National Trust present a two-day conference to explore and discuss the conference question:

 What is unique about Cornish buildings?